 Our purpose is, through excellence in education, to develop people of integrity and Christian character.
+This statement is on display throughout the College to remind us all of why we are here.

 COLLEGE VALUES

 Our core values are those adopted by Adventist Schools Australia for all Adventist Schools.
 The nine values based upon 1 Corinthians 13 are: Excellence, Compassion, Humility, Respect, Integrity, Justice, Discernment, Responsibility and Hope.
 These are bound together through Love and Service.